-Wetlands are characterized by wet soils and support vegetation, called hydrophytes, which adapt to the damp conditions.
-They provide benefits such as clean water, habitat for wildlife and places for family activities like bird watching.
+Wetlands are characterized by wet soils and support vegetation, called hydrophytes, which are adapted to the damp conditions.
+They provide benefits such as clean water, habitat for wildlife, and places for family activities like bird watching.
 They are one of the very important surface waters that the Pelican River Watershed District works to protect.
 A constructed wetland has become a more common method of stormwater treatment due to the extensive benefits wetlands provide.

 Wetlands are found from the tundra to the tropics and on every continent except Antarctica.
 An immense variety of species of microbes, plants, insects, amphibians, reptiles, birds, fish, and mammals can be part of a wetland ecosystem.
 In Minnesota cattails, wild rice, tamarack and cedar trees all grow in wetlands.
 Many animals also make their home in wetland ecosystems.

-Wetlands are identifiable because of their unique soil conditions, including wet soils or standing water for all or some of most years, and vegetation adapted for these wet conditions.
+Wetlands are identifiable because of their unique soil conditions, including wet soils or standing water for all or part of most years, and vegetation adapted for these wet conditions.

 - Wetlands typically occur at the edge of aquatic and upland systems.

 - They can be wet year-round, or just during certain seasons.